suffolklibraries/sljekyll/events-activities/pride/index.md

       <h1 class="gold f2 f1-ns custom-lh-title mt0">Pride 2019</h1>

       <p class="f4 f3-ns ma0">Celebrate Pride 2019 with Suffolk Libraries.
-We have reading suggestions, events and a writing competition to share your experiences.</p>
+We have reading suggestions, events and a chance to share your written stories on our eBook platform.</p>

     </div>